Creationism is False

 However, it is unclear how to determine which passages fall into which category.
 While some passages are literal, others can be explained away to make the stories more believable -- but what drives this “selective literalism”?
 How can anyone tell what is real, and what is a metaphor?
 For example, some Christians take the story of Noah’s Ark literally, while others view the story figuratively.
 Which group is correct?
 What criteria do priests and biblical scholars use to determine the status of a given passage or story?

 This is problematic, because if the events of Genesis are not completely, literally true, and there was no Garden of Eden, and no Fall of Man, then there would be no Original Sin, and Christ would have died in vain.
-The selective literalists draw lines to breakup this line of reasoning, but these lines are arbitrary, and therefore meaningless.
+The selective literalists compartmentalize their story to breakup this line of reasoning, but the figurative lines they draw are arbitrary, and therefore meaningless.
 A literal Genesis is the only true way to stop this problem, by immediately halting this line of reasoning before it can start.

 Creationists refuse to compromise with the scientific community since “it seems completely incongruous that He would use evolution as His method of creation,” since evolution is inconsistent with:

-- God’s omnipotence; since God is all-powerful, he would be capable of creating the universe in an instant, rather than having to spend eons.
+- God’s omnipotence; since God is all-powerful, he could create the universe in an instant, rather than spending eons.

 - God’s omniscience.
 The fossil record is filled with extinction events, misfits, evolutionary cul-de-sacs, and other evidence of poor planning.
 The very essence of evolution, the natural selection of random mutations, is neither planned nor directed.